Computational Mathematics

 Lecture Notes

-The lectures roughly cover the first eight chapters of Modern Computer Algebra as well as chapters 18 to 20.
+The lectures roughly cover the first eight chapters of Modern Computer Algebra as well as chapters 14 and 18 to 20.
 A few topics do not appear in MCA (such as satisfiability solving).

 References